2Abendsegler/GClh/docu/faq.md

 <a id="7-en"></a>
 ## 7. How can I contribute to GClh?
 We are happy about improvement suggestions, bugfixes or new features.
 This is realized via pull requests.
-You can read how to create a Pull-Request here: <a href="https://github.com/2Abendsegler/GClh/blob/master/docu/how_to_contribute.md#en">How to contribute</a>
+You can read how to create a Pull-Request here: <a href="https://github.com/2Abendsegler/GClh/blob/master/docu/how_to_contribute.md#en">How to contribute</a><br>
 <br>

 <a id="8-en"></a>
 ## 8. Where can I get help to GClh?
-If you need help with the GClh, or if you have questions about the GClh, you can create a note in the following forums:
+If you need help with the GClh, or if you have questions about the GClh, you can create a note in the following forums:<br>
 <ul>
 	<li>
 		<a href="https://geoclub.de/forum/viewforum.php?f=117">Geoclub Forum</a>